Updated March 30, 2026

 Lime

-Lime should be on your list of harmful foods for dogs because it contains high levels of citric acid, which can result in loss of coordination and central nervous system depression in dogs.
+Lime should be on your list of harmful foods for dogs because, like lemons, it contains high levels of citric acid, which in high enough quantities can result in loss of coordination and central nervous system depression in dogs.

-Lime also contains the essential oils linalool and d-limonene which cause liver damage in dogs.
+Lime also contains the essential oils linalool and d-limonene which can lead to liver damage and potentially liver failure in dogs.

 Rhubarb

-Rhubarb should be on your list of foods toxic to dogs because it contains calcium oxalate crystals, which can…
+Rhubarb should be on your list of foods toxic to dogs because it contains calcium oxalate, which can…

 Green tomatoes

 If you’re wondering - what fruit is bad for dogs - it’s green tomatoes.
-They contain high levels of the compounds solanine and tomatine, which can irritate the gastrointestinal tract and cause vomiting, diarrhea, drowsiness, confusion, abnormal heart rate and changes in behavior.
+They contain high levels of the compounds solanine and tomatine, which can irritate the gastrointestinal tract to cause vomiting and diarrhea.
+If larger quantities are ingested they can also cause drowsiness, confusion, abnormal heart rate and changes in behavior.

 Ripe red tomatoes are considered safe for dogs, but only feed as an occasional treat.